Today marks my last day at the company I cofounded, Fountain. This is the note that I shared internally with the team in December:

 Keith and I - neither technical - were building and selling software to technology companies.
 We - a new grad and dropout - were competing against two Stanford MBAs with a better product and a huge head start with a customer list that dwarfed ours.
-And when Intuit swooped in to buy them and started giving away their software for free, we felt lost.
-From day one, we had been completely and utterly broke, surviving off McDonald's dollar menus and dumplings.
+And when Intuit swooped in to buy them and started giving away their software for free (and even going the extent of literally paying our customers to switch), we felt lost.
+From day one, we had been completely and utterly broke, surviving off McDonald's dollar menus and frozen dumplings.

 The odds have never been on our side - we have always been the underdogs.